20th October 2022

 Learning about these programming languages can give them an insight into different career paths.
 As well as experiencing life as a web designer or a front-end developer, they will also develop an understanding of the role that websites play in promoting a business or furthering a community campaign.

-During the new ‘Introduction to Web development: HTML, CSS and animation’, young coders will learn how to structure and style webpages with images, lists, fonts, quotes, links, and animation, and then use these skills to give life to their own ideas.
+Whilst completing the ‘Introduction to Web development: HTML, CSS and animation’ path, young coders will learn how to structure and style webpages with images, lists, fonts, quotes, links, and animation, and then use these skills to give life to their own ideas.

 In the first project, ‘Anime expressions’, they will create and style a webpage for an anime drawing tutorial.
 They will use HTML tags to structure a webpage, and CSS styles to apply layout, colour palettes, and fonts, along with adding images and text.
 It’s a simple and satisfying start to their web design journey!